-Our additional paper Phonics Screening Resources provides practice for every spelling taught in EYFS and Year 1 .
+Our additional paper Phonics Screening Resources provide practice of every spelling taught in Reception and Year 1.
 Pick and choose spellings to test.

 Our free trial will also help you prepare for the test with free alien nonsense word and real word flashcards.
 The free trial gives teachers access to lesson plans, songs, activities, videos, in fact, everything you need to teach an outstanding phonics lesson.
 13% more children pass the phonics screen after schools use the Monster Phonics programme.
 The 7-day free trial is limited to a wide selection of the lessons plans available.
 Not only will your phonics pass score improve, engagement and confidence in phonics will be greater.